-5.1 Pattern Selection & Instrumentation
+4.1 Pattern Selection & Instrumentation

-To aid with the task of choosing the relevant patterns, the user is presented with a list of mined patterns in an Eclipse view such as the one shown in Figure 9.
-The list of patterns may be sorted and filtered based on various ranking criteria described in Section 4.3 to better target user efforts.
+To aid with the task of choosing the relevant patterns, the user is presented with a list of mined patterns in an Eclipse view.
+The list of patterns may be sorted and filtered based on various ranking criteria described in Section 3.3 to better target user efforts.
 Human involvement at this stage, however, is optional, because the user may decide to dynamically check all the patterns discovered through revision history mining.